remix-run/remix/docs/guides/cache-control.md

 3. Our server builds the page and sends it to the CDN
 4. The CDN caches it and sends it to the visitor.

-Now, when the next person visits our page, it looks like this:
+Now, when the remix person visits our page, it looks like this:

 1. Request comes to the CDN
 2. CDN has the document cached already and sends it right away without ever touching our origin server!